 The first Durham Tourism Superstar was announced in 2014 at Visit County Durham’s annual garden party, and the winner, Matthew Henderson (Engagement & Participation Assistant at Beamish Museum) went on to be crowned VisitEngland’s national Tourism Superstar.
 The 2015 Durham Tourism Superstar, Lillian Groves (Senior Guide at Durham Cathedral), also received the national accolade.
 And Emily Hope, the county’s reigning Durham Tourism Superstar, has just been announced as VisitEngland’s national Tourism Superstar for 2019.
 Durham’s hat-trick of national success showcases how incredible Durham’s visitor welcome truly is.

-2016’s Durham Tourism Superstar winner Alan Anderson from Auckland Castle and Richard Darlington from Hall Hill Farm (2017) both made the shortlist for VisitEngland’s national Superstar award.
+2016’s Durham Tourism Superstar winner Alan Anderson from Auckland Castle, and Richard Darlington from Hall Hill Farm (2017) both made the shortlist for VisitEngland’s national Superstar award.

-Emily will now be nominated by Visit County Durham for the national Tourism Superstar 2019 shortlist, organised by VisitEngland.
+Brian will now be nominated by Visit County Durham for the national Tourism Superstar 2019 shortlist, organised by VisitEngland.

 Last year’s winner, Emily Hope from Beamish, The Living Museum of the North was crowned national Tourism Superstar 2019 in association with VisitEngland and The Daily Mirror.

 If you have any queries relating to Durham Tourism Superstar please contact:

 Lucy Wearne email@example.com or by telephone on 03000 261225